Quillen cohomology of enriched operads: Quillen cohomology of simplicial operads

 \section{Quillen cohomology of simplicial operads}

-Simplicial operads are precisely operads enriched over the Cartesian monoidal category of simplicial sets, $\Set_\Delta$.
-This category comes equipped with the standard (Kan-Quillen) model structure and then, satisfies the conditions of Conventions \ref{convention} and also the extra condition (S8) \ref{S8} (cf. Example \ref{ex:basecategories} and Proposition \ref{p:splcsetS9}).
-We therefore inherit the results of $\S$\ref{s:cotangentcplx} for the work of this section.
+The category $\Set_\Delta$ of simplicial sets, together with the standard (Kan-Quillen) model structure, {is abundant in the sense} of Conventions \ref{convention}, and moreover, is good in the sense of Definition \ref{S9} (cf. Example \ref{ex:basecategories} and Proposition \ref{p:splcsetS9}).
+So we may inherit the results of $\S$\ref{s:cotangentcplx} for $\Sigma$-cofibrant simplicial operads (see also Remark \ref{r:remainvalid}).

-In the first subsection, we revisit the \textbf{straightening} and \textbf{unstraightening} constructions (in unmarked case), according to [\cite{Luriehtt}, \S 2.2.1].
+In the first subsection, we revisit the \textbf{straightening} and \textbf{unstraightening} constructions, according to [\cite{Luriehtt}, \S 2.2.1].
 Given a simplicial (co)presheaf $\F$ over a simplicial category $\C$, the unstraightening of $\F$ is in particular a simplicial set over $\sN\C$.
-As the first step, we will focus on describing the simplices of the unstraightening of $\F$ and furthermore, giving convenient models for its \textbf{spaces of (right) left morphisms}.
+We shall first describe the simplices of the unstraightening of $\F$, and then describe its \textbf{spaces of {right} morphisms}.

 According to the work of Y. Harpaz, J. Nuiten and M. Prasma (\cite{YonatanCotangent}), the cotangent complex of an $\infty$-category (or a fibrant simplicial category) can be represented as a spectrum valued functor on its \textbf{twisted arrow $\infty$-category} (see Theorem \ref{t:Qcohominftycat}).
-The construction of twisted arrow $\infty$-categories (of $\infty$-categories) $\Tw(-) : \Cat_\infty \lrar \Cat_\infty $ was originally introduced by Lurie [\cite{Lurieha}, $\S$ 5.2].
-For a given fibrant simplicial category $\C$, the twisted arrow $\infty$-category of $\C$ is simply defined to be $\Tw(\C):=\Tw(\sN\C)$ with $\sN\C$ being the \textbf{simplicial nerve} of $\C$.
-In the second subsection, we extend the latter to the construction of twisted arrow $\infty$-categories of (fibrant) simplicial operads.
-For a fibrant simplicial operad $\P$, the twisted arrow $\infty$-category $\Tw(\P)$ is by definition the unstraightening of the simplicial copresheaf $\P : \textbf{Ib}^{\mathcal{P}} \lrar \Set_\Delta$, which encodes the data of $\P$ as an infinitesimal bimodule over itself (see $\S$\ref{s:algebrasencodingmodules}).
-The results obtained from the first subsection provide us with a comprehensive view on the structure of $\Tw(\P)$, on both the simplicial and $\infty$-categorical structures.
+In the second subsection, we introduce the construction of twisted arrow $\infty$-categories of simplicial operads.
+For a fibrant simplicial operad $\P$, the twisted arrow $\infty$-category $\Tw(\P)$ is given by the unstraightening of the simplicial copresheaf $\P : \textbf{Ib}^{\mathcal{P}} \lrar \Set_\Delta$, which encodes the data of $\P$ as an infinitesimal bimodule over itself (see $\S$\ref{s:operadicmodules}).

 In the last subsection, for the main purpose we will show that the cotangent complex of a simplicial operad can be represented as a spectrum valued functor on its twisted arrow $\infty$-category.
+The cotangent complex of the little discs operads will be also particularly regarded.